 Consumption of agricultural and horticultural products

-Quarter of food budget spent on meat
+Almost quarter of food budget spent on meat

 Young people spend less money on food than those over 60

-Young people spend significantly less money on food than older people.
+The youngest age groups spend significantly less money on food than older people.

 Single persons and couples without children spend more money on food per person than households with children.